 What is it?

-According to Wikipedia, a circadian rhythm is one that lasts approximately 24 and persists even if there is an absence of variations in light and dark; can be reset through changing the environmental conditions one is exposed to; and the body adjusts temperature as part of the rhythm.
+According to Wikipedia, a circadian rhythm lasts approximately 24 hours and persists even in the absence of variations in light and dark; can be reset through changing the environmental conditions one is exposed to; and the body adjusts temperature as part of the rhythm.
 Even certain bacteria display circadian rhythms, so this is not something that’s unique to humans.

-I found the graphic up above on Wikipedia.
-With it approaching winter where I live, it’s dark by 5pm, the clock requires a bit of shifting.
-But even taking that into account I’m pretty abnormal.
-A typical day for me is to go to bed at 5:30pm (with the assistance of my regular bedtime meds, of course), and then sleep 1 or 2am.
+I found the graphic above on Wikipedia.
+With it approaching winter where I live, it’s dark by 5pm, so the clock requires a bit of shifting.
+But even taking that into account, I’m very much abnormal.
+A typical day for me is to go to bed at 5:30pm (with the assistance of my regular bedtime meds, of course), and then sleep until 1 or 2am.
 I fully recognize how bizarre that is, and a lot of people are just getting to bed when I’m waking up.
-But if I was living in caveman times (or at least pre-fire caveman times), I’d be going to bed at 5:30 because that’s when my melatonin would be peaking.
+But if I was living in caveman times (or at least pre-fire caveman times), I’d be going to bed at 5:30 anyway because that’s when my melatonin would be peaking.
 Getting up when I do, my alertness is peaking when everyone else is asleep.
 My peak coordination time apparently happens when other people are spending some quality time on the toilet.

-The last time I went off my medication, which was a couple years ago, what I noticed the most was that I couldn’t sleep.
+The last time I went off my medication, what I noticed the most was that I couldn’t sleep.
 I tried melatonin supplements and it did sweet bugger all.
-I suspect that taking oral supplements is really a poor substitute for your brain getting it right in the first place.
+Taking oral supplements is probably a pretty poor substitute for your brain getting it right in the first place.
 I think my circadian rhythm is working the best it can, because I definitely get sleepy when it gets dark, but that’s not enough on its own to overcome depression’s desire to not let me sleep at all.
 That’s why I definitely need me some drugs.